The Ultimate Commuter Electric Bike, of the (Near) Future

 The Canonical Cyclemotor, In Pieces:

-It starts with the tires: Wide, fast-rolling “balloon” tires, 2.15"+ wide, in either 27.5" or 29" (aka 700c, standard road bike) diameter.
+It starts with the tires: Wide, fast-rolling “balloon” tires, 2.15–2.80" (55–70 mm) wide.
 The bike world is increasingly becoming aware that wide tires are not any slower in real life conditions, as long as they’re designed to roll fast.
 Wide tires means more stability, and more comfort as you can run them at lower air pressure.
 Which lets you ride faster, as bumps are less jarring because the tire absorbs them more.
 That also means less rider fatigue, and higher sustained physical output.

 Tire maker Schwalbe is a clear leader here, especially with it’s tubeless-ready G-One Speed (formerly the Big One) line, which it says is its fastest rolling tire in all categories, despite being as wide as 2.35" (60mm).
 And, it even has moderate off-road abilities, owing to its origin as a Dutch beach racing tire.